-Speaking: Can give a short-prepared talk (Approx. 2 minutes) using a variety of structures on a range of topics (with some notes), can answer questions in full sentences on familiar topics
+Speaking: Can give a short-prepared talk (Approx. 2 minutes) using a variety of structures on a range of topics (with some notes), can answer questions in full sentences on familiar topics famous monuments around the world and transportation

 Reading: Can understand longer texts of approx. 80-100 characters, which may contain a few unpredictable elements; can translate a text with moderate difficulty (Approx. 50 characters) into English.